dataloop-ai-apps/image-tiling-nodes/README.md

-# Pipeline library for image tiles
+# Smart tiling pipeline nodes

+## Installation

+To install the Dataloop Image Tiling Service from the Dataloop Marketplace, follow these steps:

+1. **Sign in to Dataloop:**
+   Go to the Dataloop platform and sign in with your credentials.

+2. **Navigate to the Marketplace:**
+   In the Dataloop dashboard, navigate to the Marketplace section.

+3. **Find the Image Tiling Service:**
+   Search for the "Image Tiling Service" in the Marketplace.

+4. **Install the Service:**
+   Click on the service and follow the on-screen instructions to install it to your Dataloop environment.

-## Description
+## Pipeline Nodes

-Application for the Dataloop custom Pipeline nodes feature.
+The installation will create the following pipeline nodes:

+1. **Split Image:**

-The application will split images into tiles based on tile size and minimal overlapping.
+   - **Description:** Split image to tiles based on tile size and minimal overlap

-## Installations

-- Clone the repository
+   - **Configuration:**
+     - `tile_size`: The size of each tile in pixels.
+     - `min_overlapping`: The minimum overlap between adjacent tiles in pixels.

+2. ## **Wait For Cycle:**

+   - **Description:** Wait until all previous executions are done

+3. **Add Annotations To Main Item:**

-- Publishing the app:
+   - **Description:** Add all annotations to the main item

-`dlp app publish --project-name "<PROJECT_NAME>"`

-- To install for a project:

-`dlp app install --dpk-id "<DPK ID>" --project-name "<PROJECT_NAME>"`